Continuing Education Partners

 - Universal Design Essentials — 6 LUs

 Learn about CEU licensing requirements for architects in your state to help you plan and promote these courses more effectively.

 AIBD.
 All face-to-face and online education provided by NAHB is approved by the American Institute of Building Design (AIBD) for continuing education units.
 Members of the Institute seeking credit must self-report by submitting a form and providing verification of attendance or completion.
 Credit is awarded as 1.0 CE unit per contact hour.

-NAHB is a Registered Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
+NAHB is an Approved Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
 Licensees that want to offer these credits must inform NAHB at the same time the course is scheduled.

 The following courses are approved for AOTA CEUs:

 - Design Concepts for Livable Homes and Aging in Place (CAPS II) — 0.6 CEUs

 - Details and Solutions for Livable Homes and Aging in Place (CAPS III) — 0.6 CEUs

 - Marketing and Communicating with the Aging in Place Client (CAPS I) — 0.6 CEUs

 NOTE: As of Jan.
 6, 2021, virtual offerings of these courses are approved for CEU credit.